 This problem is further exacerbated by the fact that much of the language surrounding cybersecurity is negative.
 It becomes this damaging, circular way of framing cybersecurity initiatives that only focus on what the company has to lose in a breach, whether that’s money, time, or employees.
 CISO’s, who are often put in difficult situations even without breaches, are reluctant to bring up concerns in the boardroom because when cybersecurity strategies are brought up, it’s hardly ever a pleasant topic that fosters productive discussion.

-When looking at the common ground between C-suite executives and infosec, financial incentives and language seem to be the key.
+When looking at the common ground between C-suite executives and infosec, financial projections and language seem to be the key.
 Gartner suggests that one of the best ways to outline the information, risks, and stakes in an easily digestible way is by emphasizing Integrity, Investment, Insurance and assurance, and Indemnity.

 Discussing integrity highlights the benefits of improved confidentiality, availability, and accuracy of business information and processes.
 Bringing attention to the investment made gives security professionals a way to pinpoint what proactive cyber risk management can bring to the table in regard to return on security investment (ROSI).
 Insurance and assurance address the risk management benefits from an increased insight into the information risk factors the organization faces.
 Lastly, discussing indemnity opens the conversation with stakeholders to improve awareness, accountability, and greater stakeholder engagement.

 Define and determine risk posture